Sustainability is part of our DNA

 We’re 100% transparent about our carbon footprint

 We performed a cradle-to-grave lifecycle analysis of Vodkow’s carbon footprint in accordance with the ISO 14021 standard.
-The carbon (CO2e) associated with all aspects of our process was accounted for (click here for the full report).
+The carbon (CO2e) associated with all aspects of our process was accounted for.
 We estimate we produce 1.56kg eCO2 per bottle of Vodkow (48.4 tonnes in 2019).
 We’re one of only a few distilleries in Canada to publish a carbon assessment.

 Vodkow is carbon neutral